 The welfare of experimental animals is a concern.
 This ethical concern includes not only the alleviation of stress and suffering but also, in some countries, the use and consumption of test animals.
 Where possible and appropriate, tests and experiments that do not require the use of live animals are preferred to those using sentient live experimental animals.
-To that end, for certain hazards (skin irritation/corrosion and eye irritation/serious eye damage) testing schemes starting with non-animal observations/measurements are included as part of the classification system.
-For other hazards, such as acute toxicity, alternative animal tests, using fewer animals or causing less suffering are internationally accepted and should be preferred to the conventional LD{50} test.
+To that end, for certain hazards non-animal observations/measurements are included as part of the classification system.
+Additionally, alternative animal tests, using fewer animals or causing less suffering are internationally accepted and should be preferred.